iAkashPattnaik/UltroidCli/README.md

 # What Is `UltroidCli` ?
-Well, we allknow that `The Ultroid` is currently the best / largest Telegram Userbot Present.
+Well, we all know that `The Ultroid` is currently the best / largest Telegram Userbot Present.

 So, as a former developer at `TeamUltroid`, I wanted to do something _out of the box_ to take `Ultroid` to the next level.